input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 # Chain Builder (governance authority) onboarding

 Partner chain builders are organizations that want to build their own blockchains according to their business cases.
 They are the governance authorities for their new chains.
-They will utilize the partner chains toolkit and other tools to build and run a separate blockchain that can be interoperable with the Cardano network.
-Each builder will each have their own operation and business model.
+They can utilize the partner chains toolkit and other tools to build and run a separate blockchain that can be interoperable with the Cardano network.
+Each builder can have their own operation and business model.
 The partner chain toolkit aims to be versatile enough to support a wide range of use cases.

 ## Order of Operations
 1. Install dependencies